kazibwefrancis/Bantrobusa-kazibwe-fz/README.md

-inventory management using loops for update and display of stock for a car showroom business
+assignment 1:inventory management using loops for update and display of stock for a car showroom business assignment 2:factorial of 5 assignment 3: erro handling